-Hello again, Magoosh readers.
-Whether you’re new to the ACT game or a seasoned veteran, you’re looking for every little advantage to improve your score.
+Whether you’re new to the ACT game or a seasoned veteran, it’s 100% normal to look for every possible advantage to improve your score.
 How do I find a comfortable seat in the testing room?
-What should I eat for breakfast?
+What should I eat for breakfast on the day of the exam?
 Is there an easiest ACT test date?

-Ah yes, is there an easiest ACT test date?
-Good question.
-In this article we’ll take a look at the test dates coming up in the next twelve months, and figure out which date is your ‘easiest.’
-Fear not, I’ve got you covered.
+So is there an easiest ACT test date?
+Sort of.
+Let’s take a look at the test dates coming up in the next twelve months and figure out which date is easiest for you.

 Before we pick the easiest ACT Test Date, we have to know our options.
 Here they are, but always be sure to check the ACT website for any changes: